MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 - Data scientist can now create data stores to access data required for projects and submit training runs that use the data

-In **project-centric pattern**, Azure ML workspace is created for specific project, and many data scientists collaborate within the same workspace.
-The data access is restricted to specific project, making the approach better suited for working with sensitive data.
+In a **project-centric pattern**, an Azure ML workspace is created for specific project, and many data scientists collaborate within the same workspace.
+The data access is restricted to specific project, making the approach well suited for working with sensitive data.
 Also, it is straightforward to add or remove data scientists from the project.

 The disadvantage of this approach is that sharing assets across projects can be difficult.
 Also, tracing data access to specific user during audits is difficult.

 - Create workspace

-- Identify data storages required for the project, create user-assigned managed identity and grant it read-access role to them
+- Identify data storage instances required for the project, create a user-assigned managed identity, and grant it read-access role to them

 - Create compute resources within the workspace and assign the managed identity to the computes

 - Create credential-less data stores for the storages

-    - Optionally, grant workspace managed identity access to data storage to allow data preview.
+    - Optionally, grant workspace's managed identity access to data storage to allow data preview.
 You may omit this step for sensitive data not suitable for preview.

 - Grant compute managed identity access to any other resources that may be required, such as ACR with custom Docker images for training.

 - Grant data scientist working on the project a role on the workspace

-    - By using RBAC roles, you can restrict data scientists from creating new datastores or new computes with different managed identity, thus preventing access to data not specific to project
+    - By using Azure RBAC roles, you can restrict data scientists from creating new datastores or new computes with different managed identity, thus preventing access to data not specific to project

     - Optionally, to simplify project membership management, you can create an AAD security group for project members and grant the group access to workspace.